lauzingaretti/pSBVB/index.md

 tells the program that **QTN** specifications are in sbvb.qtl file.
 Comments can be mixed starting with # or !
 A full list of options in the parameter file is in Appendix 1.
 In the following, we list the main ones.

-**PLOIDY**

-h

-Compared to SBVB (designed for diploid organisms), **pSBVB** allows simulating meiosis in autopolyploid or allopolyploid species.
-For that, **pSBVB** requires a matrix of dimension $h\times h$, must be consecutive integers $h$ is the ploidy level  specifying the pairing factors described above.
-To specify this matrix you must insert in file parameter:

-tells the program that the organisms used have ploidy $h$.

-Compared to SBVB (designed for diploid organisms), **pSBVB** allows simulating meiosis in autopolyploid or allopolyploid species.
-For that, **pSBVB** requires a matrix of dimension $h\times h$, must be consecutive integers $h$ is the ploidy level  specifying the pairing factors described above.
-To specify this matrix you must insert in file parameter:

-**RHOMATRIX**

-Defining recombination rate.

 ### Specifying genetic architecture
 If more than one trait is generated, then use